Hobart

 Arthur in Tasmania

-Arthur has become one of Tasmania's most prominent tourist
+Port Arthur has become one of Tasmania's

-destinations.
-The drive from Hobart to Port Arthur takes
+Hobart to Port Arthur takes approximately 1.5 hours.

-approximately 1.5 hours.
-Port Arthur is 95km (60
+Port Arthur is 95km (60 miles) south-east of Hobart

-From Hobart, take the Tasman Highway to Sorell and then
+Highway to Sorell and then the Arthur Highway.
+Though,

-the Arthur Highway.
-Though, it may take longer if you
+it may take longer if you take time to enjoy the scenery

-attractions along the way.
+and stop to view the attractions along the way.

-cruise from Hobart to Port Arthur aboard the MV Marana
+The cruise from Hobart to Port Arthur

-takes approximately 2.5 hours.
+aboard the MV Marana takes approximately 2.5 hours.

 Port